Having problems with your landlord

 If you are worried about the conduct of a landlord or letting agent who is licensed, you can report them to Rent Smart Wales who will investigate whether they are still suitable to have a licence.

 For more information on landlord registration and licensing, see here.

-When you start a new tenancy, or even during the tenancy, the landlord or letting agent may try and charge you a letting fee (or ‘admin fee’).
+When you start a new occupation contract , or even during the contract, the landlord or letting agent may try and charge you a letting fee (or ‘admin fee’).
 For example to :

-- prepare an inventory (a list of items in the property at the beginning of the tenancy)
+- prepare an inventory (a list of items in the property at the beginning of the contract)